2008 National League Championship Series

-The 2008 National League Championship Series (NLCS), the second round of the 2008 National League playoffs, was a best-of-seven baseball game series.
-The series matched the NL West Champion Los Angeles Dodgers against the NL East Champion Philadelphia Phillies, who had home field advantage for this series due to their better regular-season record.
+The 2008 National League Championship Series (NLCS), the second round of the National League side in Major League Baseball’s 2008 postseason, was a best-of-seven baseball game series.
+The series matched the NL West Champion and third-seeded Los Angeles Dodgers against the NL East Champion and second-seeded Philadelphia Phillies, who had home field advantage for this series due to their better regular-season record.
 The teams split their season series, with the home team sweeping their two four-game series in August.

 This series marked the first postseason meeting for the Phillies and Dodgers since the 1983 NLCS, which Philadelphia won 3–1 en route to a loss to Baltimore in the World Series.
 It also marked the first NLCS for both teams since the Division Series was instituted in 1995.
 Overall, this was the fourth time these two teams had met in the postseason.
 Prior to the 1983 NLCS, the Dodgers had defeated the Phillies 3–1 in the NLCS during both the 1977 and 1978 post-seasons.

-The series opened on Thursday, October 9, 2008 at Citizens Bank Park in Philadelphia, with the series being telecast on Fox.
+The series opened on Thursday, October 9, 2008, at Citizens Bank Park in Philadelphia, with the series being telecast on Fox.

 The Phillies won the series, four games to one.
 They would go on to defeat the Tampa Bay Rays in the World Series in five games.

 Background

-The Philadelphia Phillies (92-70, NL East Champions) featured an experienced line-up and stellar defense to go with a capable pitching staff.
+The Philadelphia Phillies (92–70, NL East Champions) featured an experienced line-up and stellar defense, to go with a capable pitching staff.
 Statistical leaders in batting for the 2008 team included center fielder Shane Victorino (batting average, .293), first baseman Ryan Howard (home runs, 48; runs batted in, 146), and second baseman Chase Utley (runs scored, 113).
 For their accomplishments, Howard won the Josh Gibson Award for the National League, and Utley won his third consecutive Silver Slugger Award.
 Pitching leaders included left-handed starting pitcher Cole Hamels (innings pitched, 227), left-hander starter Jamie Moyer (wins, 16), and right-handed relief pitcher Brad Lidge (saves, 41).
 Like the 2007 Phillies, the 2008 team took advantage of another New York Mets' September collapse.

-The Los Angeles Dodgers (84-78, NL West Champions) were a mediocre, underachieving team until a Christmas present arrived early in the form of one LF, Manny Ramirez.
+The Los Angeles Dodgers (84–78, NL West Champions) were at .500 with 108 games played on July 31.
+On that day, they traded for left fielder Manny Ramirez.
 The trade deadline move gave Los Angeles arguably the best-right handed hitter in Major League Baseball and a dominant force in the middle of their lineup.
-Ramirez hit .396 with 17 HRs in 53 games after the trade on July 31st.
-To go along with Manny, youth was featured throughout the Dodgers line-up, such as All-Star catcher Russell Martin, first baseman James Loney, right fielder Andre Ethier, center fielder Matt Kemp, and third baseman Blake DeWitt.
-Los Angeles was hot coming into the NLCS, having won 17-8 games in September and sweeping the Cubs in the NLDS.
+Ramirez hit .396 with 17 home runs in 53 games after the trade while the Dodgers clinched the National League West title with four days left in the regular season for their third playoff appearance in the past five seasons.
+To go along with Ramirez, youth was featured throughout the Dodgers line-up, such as All-Star catcher Russell Martin, first baseman James Loney, right fielder Andre Ethier, center fielder Matt Kemp, and third baseman Blake DeWitt.
+Los Angeles was hot coming into the NLCS, having won 17–8 games in September and sweeping the Cubs in the NLDS.